 In addition to the big console there is storage space in the doors, glovebox and right side of the console.
 Dropping the third-row seats (without removing headrests) increases cargo space from 15 cubic feet to 42; dropping the second-row delivers about 83 cubic feet or very nearly what the much-longer Mercedes GL delivers.

-The Acura MDX offers a quiet, taut ride and brisk acceleration performance.
-The all-wheel drive system does not counter stupidity or physics but it adds to driving fun and with a set of winter tires should do very well in snow.
+The Acura MDX offers a quiet, taut ride and great acceleration.
+The all-wheel drive system adds to driving fun with its security, and with a set of winter tires the MDX will do very well in snow.

-Acura's 3.7-liter V6 dishes up 300 horsepower (more than any competitor's six cylinder) and with a new six-speed automatic delivers a very good blend of acceleration and fuel economy for a 4600-pound box.
-The engine is smooth; it's quiet too until you lean on it and pass through 4500 rpm where the satisfying growl comes on but it never gets rough or raucous.
-With only moderate torque you have to have some revs on to climb a hill or pass, but the transmission and shift logic are perfectly dialed in to that.
+Acura's 3.7-liter V6 dishes up 300 horsepower (more than any competitor's six cylinder) and with a new six-speed automatic delivers decent fuel mileage for a 4600-pound vehicle.
+The engine is silky smooth and quiet, and when you floor it there's a satisfying growl as there should be.
+It's more of a high-revving engine than a torquey one, so you have to use the revs to climb hill or pass, but it's no problem, with the transmission and shift logic perfectly programmed.

 Fuel economy for the MDX is an EPA-estimated 16/21 mpg City/Highway on premium unleaded.
+With our load of six soccer players and 70-mph running, we got 17 mpg on the highway.
 Among its competitors, only the five-seat Lexus RX and RX hybrid offer better mileage on gasoline; the diesel Q7, X5, GL and ML all do from 2-5 mpg better.

-MDX uses independent suspension all around, a setup typical for the class and tuned more toward the BMW-enthusiast end of the spectrum than pillow-velvety Lexus style.
-Steering is nicely weighted and the car goes where you point it, and driving it up a winding road, where the all-wheel drive pushes the car around a bend like a giant, gentle hand guiding it, is the most rewarding.
+MDX uses independent suspension all around, a setup tuned more toward the BMW-enthusiast end of the spectrum than pillow-velvety Lexus style.
+Steering is nicely weighted and the car goes exactly where you point it.
+Driving it up a winding road, where the all-wheel drive pushes the car around a bend like a giant, gentle hand guiding it, is fun and rewarding.

 While the plain MDX is good, the Advance car is even better.
 It comes with larger (19-inch) wheels and the same width tires, normally a recipe for better handling/poorer ride, but also includes an active damper system.
-These shocks are the same design used on top-performance Corvettes, Cadillacs and Audis and use magneto-rheological fluid to change their firmness-level almost instantly.
-In addition to the comfort/sport modes retuned for 2010, the Advance car also gets thicker antiroll bars, especially in back, so it corners flatter and changes direction better.
+These shocks are the same design used on top-performance Corvettes, Cadillacs and Audis and use magneto-rheological fluid to change their firmness almost instantly.
+In addition to the comfort/sport modes, the Advance car also gets thicker antiroll bars, especially in back, so it corners flatter and changes direction better.
 Pushed to its limits the MDX acquits itself well in terms of handling dexterity and braking, and its acceleration betters many V8-powered SUVs.

 NewCarTestDrive.com correspondent G.R.
-Whale contributed to this report after his test drive of the MDX in Pennsylvania and Los Angeles; Jim McCraw contributed to this report.
+Whale contributed to this report from Pennsylvania and Los Angeles, with Jim McCraw in Detroit, and Sam Moses in Portland.